Varian-MedicalAffairsAppliedSolutions/MAAS-TXIhelper/README.md

 # MAAS-SFRThelper
-Tools to aid in the creation of structure patterns (spheres) or irregular stuctures (straight and bent rods) which can be evaluated or aid in the creation of treatment plans with the intention of not covering traditional PTVs homogeneously.
+Tools to aid in the creation of structure patterns (spheres) or irregular stuctures (straight and angled rods) which can be evaluated or aid in the creation of treatment plans with the intention of not covering traditional PTVs homogeneously.
 Spacially Fractionated Radiation Therapy aims to create hetrogenious dose distrubutions with intentionally large peak to valley ratios while underdosing a larger percentge of a traditional PTV.

 ![image](https://user-images.githubusercontent.com/78000769/208208126-4f09074f-26c7-480d-b6c4-e39e48f5a51d.png)